Luna Lovegood: Novels

 Harry Potter and the Goblet of Fire (2000) has the very first and only brief mention of the surname Lovegood in the beginning.
-Luna herself first appears in the novel Harry Potter and the Order of the Phoenix (2003) as a Ravenclaw student, sorted due to her wit and creativity, found to be one year below Harry.
+Luna herself first appears in Harry Potter and the Order of the Phoenix (2003) as a Ravenclaw student, sorted due to her wit and creativity, found to be one year below Harry.
 Other students call her "Loony Lovegood” due to the fact that many view her beliefs as “strange”.
 She and her father, Xenophilius, believe the claims made by Harry and Albus Dumbledore that Lord Voldemort has returned.
 Luna and Hermione Granger persuade the journalist Rita Skeeter to interview Harry so his claims can be published in The Quibbler, a magazine edited by Xenophilius.
 During the course of the novel, Luna practices her defensive spellcasting as a member of Dumbledore's Army.
 Near the end of the story, she participates in the battle with Death Eaters at the Ministry of Magic.
 In Half-Blood Prince (2005), Luna attends Horace Slughorn's Christmas party with Harry.
 When Death Eaters attack Hogwarts, Luna, Ginny and Neville attempt to protect the school.

-Luna begins her sixth year at Hogwarts in Deathly Hallows (2007).
+Luna does her sixth year at Hogwarts in Deathly Hallows (2007).
 She and Ginny help Neville revive Dumbledore's Army, which infuriates the Death Eaters who are now in control of the school.
 Hoping to aid Harry on his quest to destroy Horcruxes, Luna and her friends try to steal the Sword of Gryffindor from the office of Severus Snape.
 They are caught and given a lenient punishment: a trip to the Forbidden Forest with Rubeus Hagrid.
 While travelling home for Christmas on the Hogwarts Express, Luna is kidnapped by Death Eaters.
 They hold her hostage to stop her father from publishing content supportive of Harry in The Quibbler.
 Harry, Ron and Hermione are also captured by Voldemort's followers, who imprison them in the cellar of Malfoy Manor with Luna and Mr Ollivander.
 All the prisoners are eventually rescued by the house-elf Dobby.

-During the Battle of Hogwarts, Luna summons her Patronus, a hare, to fend off hundreds of Dementors that are about to attack her friends.
+In the Battle of Hogwarts, Luna summons her Patronus, a hare, to fend off hundreds of Dementors that are about to attack her friends.
 Luna, Hermione and Ginny duel Bellatrix Lestrange until Molly Weasley intervenes and kills Bellatrix.
 After the battle, Luna helps Harry slip away from the celebratory crowd to find some peace and quiet.
-In the novel's epilogue, it is revealed that Harry and Ginny eventually have a daughter named Lily.
+The novel's epilog reveals that Harry and Ginny have a daughter named Lily.
 In an ITV documentary, Rowling said that Lily's middle name is Luna.

 Film adaptations

-Luna appears in the film adaptations of Order of the Phoenix (2007), Half-Blood Prince (2009), and Deathly Hallows – Part 1 (2010) and Part 2 (2011).
+Luna appears in the film versions of Order of the Phoenix (2007), Half-Blood Prince (2009), and Deathly Hallows – Part 1 (2010) and Part 2 (2011).
 Evanna Lynch was cast in the role over Saoirse Ronan.
 (Note: Attributed to multiple references: